wmo-im/first-mile-guide/README.md

 This repository is a placeholder for :

 * The future First Mile Guide to be presented at INFCOM-4 (in the `first-mile-guide` directory)
-* The material related to the Proof of Concept work that is running from Septembre 2025 to Novembre 2025 (in the `src` directory)
+* The material related to the Proof of Concept work that is running from Septembre 2025 to Novembre 2025

 The Proof Of Concept is based on :

 * a protobuf data schema
 * a MQTT broker that wil be used to exchange the data between the "Data Senders" (a predifined list of HMEI and WMO Members with publication access rights) and "Data Receivers".
 Many members of the Task Team will work on their own implementation of a Data Receiver software compliant with the agreed solution.

-The `src` folder contains public material describing the protobuf schema, reference implementation in python, some documentation,...
+The folder structure is :

+* `first-mile-guide` - This folder contains source for Guide document in adoc format
+* `reference-implementations` - Example implementations of first mile protocol senders and receivers
+* `requirements` - Information on protocol requirements for participants in proof-of-concept testing - this also gives protocol overview so this is a good place to get familiarized with the protocol
+* `standard` - Contains the Protobuf schema and payload examples for various scenarios

 This is a work in progress folder that everyone interested can have access to.